 In fact, less affluent families often don’t have the luxury of saving the maximum, according to a recent study, because they don’t have the flexibility to shift the timing of purchases.
 These families may need to watch for bargains (which don’t happen on sales tax holidays) or to buy a little at a time, rather than spending their whole back-to-school budget on the sales tax holiday.

 Good for retailers?

 As for families that can save up for that special buying opportunity, they don’t spend more than usual.
-They just shop at a different time.
+They just shop at different times.
 The result is no help for retailers and limited help for the family.
-Some studies have found that depressed sales before and after sales tax holidays may actually decrease overall back to school spending.
+Some studies have found that depressed sales before and after sales tax holidays may actually decrease overall back-to-school spending.